 Cardiff Market and food have always been inseparable.
 The late-Victorian building, built on the former site of Cardiff gaol- the gallows were near the St Mary St entrance- opened in 1891, and for some it has been their home for the duration.
 Others, like butchers JT Morgan, predate even that, trading on the site when it was a farmers’ market and maintaining an unbroken succession of family owned and run trade since 1861: iconic fishmongers Ashtons joined them here five years later and have never left.

 The Ashtons pot of cockles is one of the definitive Cardiffian snacks, of course, best eaten while standing at that little shelf, and with Sarsons and white pepper: you’re not a barbarian, are you now?
-(If you want to take it up a level, combine it with a slab of corned beef pie from The Market Deli, here since 1906, for a combo a friend calls ‘Market Surf and Turf’.)
+(If you want to take it up a level, combine it with a slab of corned beef pie from The Market Deli, here since 1906, for ‘Market Surf and Turf’.)

 It’s places like these which make the Market an unmatched resource for the home cook.
 Come to Ashtons for samphire, for crevettes and hulking whole crab; for plump, glistening scallops with their coral roes intact, for whole turbot.
 Get your fruit and veg at Yeates’ or Sullivans and your daily bread from, yes, The Bread Stall: pick up your spices at Clancy’s (their chilli portfolio is prodigious, from Trinidad Douglah and Guajillo to Arbol and Cascabel, and from Wiri Wiri to Kashmiri and Fatalii to Pequin and Red Savina: Ericka Duffy, who knows a thing or ten about this stuff, tells me this range is unmatched in most British cities.
-Mediterranean Foods stock more olives than you can shake one of their baklava at, along with Turkish Delight in jewel colours; Blackmore’s butcher is especially good for those less fancied cuts which carry so much flavour, tripe and heart and tongue.
+Mediterranean Foods stock more olives than you can shake one of their baklava at, along with Turkish Delight in jewel colours.

-Through all this, the Market remains proudly, essentially, a Market: where stalls will sell you Hoover bags and tin openers and Afro hair products and hangover smoothies and knitting yarn and secondhand books.
+What is never in doubt, though, is that the Market remains proudly, essentially, the Market: where stalls will sell you phone chargers and tin openers and Afro hair products and hangover smoothies and knitting yarn and secondhand books.

-While other ‘street food’ venues in the city have run a little stale, struggling to match highpoints they set years ago, Cardiff Market has become home to a new breed of impressive operators.
+While other ‘street food’ venues in the city have run stale, struggling to match highpoints they set years ago- Sticky Fingers shut its doors recently- Cardiff Market has become home to a clutch of impressive operators, and established itself as the strongest collection if street food traders in South Wales.

 Some are experienced restaurateurs diversifying into more casual menus: others are street food specialists who have done the hard yards shuttling from pop up to festival and back again until the Market brought them home.
 All bring something distinctive: there are levels of quality and choice here unimaginable even a couple of years ago.
-I’m old enough to remember when the Market was where you went for a £1 hotdog and a cuppa at the corner caff: now you’ve got seasonal menus.
+I’m old enough to remember when the Market was where you went for a £1 hotdog and a cuppa at the corner caff: now you’ve got seasonal menus, gluten free choices and vegan selections.

-Underpinning this new breed are the fixtures, businesses which have sustained Cardiffians in their droves: The Bullterrier (‘Salad.
+Underpinning this businesses which have sustained Cardiffians in their droves: The Bullterrier (‘Salad.
 Breakfast.
-Pie’l upstairs will sort you out with a roast dinner, while Shan’s, Celtic Corner, Sage (try the Cubano) and their ‘Smashed’ burger stall (a handmade double patty for less than your BK Whopper) and more sit on the ground floor, where The Tea Pot Café has, among other things, a dedicated chips menu.
+Pie’) upstairs will sort you out with everything from a fry up to a roast dinner, while Shan’s, Celtic Corner, Sage (try the Cubano) and more sit on the ground floor.

 Sweet tooth?
-Treats galore.
-Kreme of Cardiff is on the ground floor, as is Cardiff Bakestone (po0ular for Wrlsh cakes, and their cherry and rhubarb slice, is according to BBC Cymru’s Elliw Mai, ‘Crack in cake form’).
-Look out for Naked Vegan, who have moved downstairs from their balcony unit a space now occupied by Tukka Tuk Canteen.
-We’ll come back to that.
+Join the queue at Cardiff Bakestone (popular for Wrlsh cakes, but their cherry and rhubarb slice, is according to BBC Cymru’s Elliw Mai, ‘Crack in cake form’).

-Come here for (wait for it…) tacos.
+Come here for bright Mexican flavours..
 Wash them down with one of their imported Jarritos sodas (lime, mandarin, pineapple, grapefruit and cola).
 These are punchy little portions: the vegan ‘Let’s Avo Cwtch’ crispy avocado is well known locally, but try the fish: that batter is exemplary.

 My pick The crispy fish taco.
 That gin and tonic tempura?
 Impeccable.
 (And gluten free, as are all the tacos).